-We hypothesise that this emerging suppression of star formation is driven by multiple feedback processes that are related to increasing protocluster halo mass (${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) \gtrsim 11.5$).
-These high halo masses can cause virial heating of the CGM gas, but also result in enhanced gas accretion and hence stellar and AGN feedback, and high merger rates \citep[that can significantly impact the gas distribution around these core-resident galaxies, e.g.][]{witten_deciphering_2024}.
-The exact combination of these processes that result in galaxies that appear more evolved is however uncertain.
+We hypothesise that this emerging star-formation suppression is driven by multiple feedback processes that are related to increasing protocluster halo mass (${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) \gtrsim 11.5$).
+These high halo masses cause virial heating of the CGM gas, enhanced gas accretion, and hence stellar and AGN feedback, and high merger rates \citep[that can significantly impact the gas distribution around these core-resident galaxies, e.g.][]{witten_deciphering_2024}.
+The exact combination of these processes that produces more evolved galaxies is however uncertain.

-In order to place stronger constraints on the evolution of protocluster-resident galaxies across differing halo masses, it is crucial to increase the number of robust high-redshift protocluster candidates.
-With existing simulations, like TNG-Cluster, it is easy to envisage a homogeneous selection criteria for high-redshift protoclusters.
-Applying these selection criteria to existing and future deep NIRCam imaging and grism campaigns will reveal a larger population of protocluster environments, the targeted follow-up of which will reveal the properties of resident galaxies.
-Combining this with the rapid advancement in large-scale cosmological radiative simulations in recent years, it will soon be possible to have a complimentary picture of galaxy evolution in extreme environments from both observational and theoretical vantage points.
+To place stronger constraints on the evolution of protocluster-resident galaxies across differing halo masses, we must increase the number of robust high-redshift protocluster candidates.
+With existing simulations, such as TNG-Cluster, we can envisage homogeneous selection criteria for high-redshift protoclusters.
+Applying these selection criteria to existing and future deep NIRCam imaging and grism campaigns will reveal a larger population of protocluster environments; targeted follow-up will reveal the properties of resident galaxies.
+Combining this with rapid advancements in large-scale cosmological radiative simulations, we will soon have a complementary picture of galaxy evolution in extreme environments from both observational and theoretical vantage points.

 \begin{appendix}